Final Treasury Rules Released - August 21, 2014

 - Streamline documentation to meet requirements for plans, grant applications, environmental compliance and grant reporting.

-- Define all procedures now (such as content of plans, reporting, record keeping and auditing).
+- Define all procedures now (such as the content of plans, reporting, record keeping, and auditing).

 - Clarify and coordinate the steps for submitting plans, grant applications, grant awards, and ultimately, any needed approvals before funds can be disbursed.

 - Better define the flow of funds through the use of advance payments and reimbursements.

 - Provide reimbursement for all pre-award costs incurred to date.

 - Articulate how grant awards and sub-awards will be made.

 - Clearly define direct and indirect costs that are related to planning and administration.